jond3k/yay/README.md

 if you want to make something really stand out, you can colour an entire line

-    $ echo "this line is matched" | yay matched are red yellow lines
+    $ echo "this line has matches" | yay matches are red yellow lines

-you can treat matching words line regular expressions
+you can treat matching words like regular expressions

     $ echo "[error] something bad" | yay "(error|warning)" red
     $ echo "[ERROR] something bad" | yay "/error/i" red